Pearls from artists* # 109

 and left there with light on the tips of my fingers.

 Ted Kooser in Art and Artists: Poems, edited by Emily Fragos

 Comments are welcome!

-Posted on September 17, 2014, in An Artist's Life, Creative Process, Inspiration, Pastel Painting, Pearls from Artists, Photography, Quotes, Studio, Working methods and tagged "Art and Artists: Poems", "Broken", box, colors, cool, darkness, dusty, Emily Fragos, fingers, heart, hues, knees, light, Mary Cassatt, measure, painter, pastels, patience, peaches, pearls from artists, pinks, rainbow, scarcely, shadow, stubs, Ted Kooser, tips, tools, touched, ultramarine, violet, wooden, work, worn down.
+Posted on September 17, 2014, in 2014, An Artist's Life, Creative Process, Inspiration, Pastel Painting, Pearls from Artists, Photography, Quotes, Studio, Working methods and tagged "Art and Artists: Poems", "Broken", box, colors, cool, darkness, dusty, Emily Fragos, fingers, heart, hues, knees, light, Mary Cassatt, measure, painter, pastels, patience, peaches, Pearls from Artists, pinks, rainbow, scarcely, shadow, stubs, Ted Kooser, tips, tools, touched, ultramarine, violet, wooden, work, worn down.
 Bookmark the permalink.
 5 Comments.